SkyDonald/spdl-core/docs/README.md

 ### async spdl(url, options?)

 Downloads the track from the given url.
 Returns a [readable stream](https://nodejs.org/api/stream.html#stream_class_stream_readable)
-Options are the options for ytdl-core
+Options are the options for discord-ytdl-core

 ### async spdl.getInfo(url)

 Gives the information of a track

-### spdl.validateURL(url)
+### spdl.validateURL(url, type?)

-Returns true if url is a spotify track link
+Returns true if url is a spotify link

 ## Limitations